Decluttering challenge – Week 20 – Medicine Cabinet

 Week 20 – Medicine cabinet decluttering

 To start, let me be honest.
 I openly admit to having rolled my eyes at some of those decluttering checklists I’ve seen on Pinterest.
 You’ve probably seen them, too.
-Things like “100 things you can declutter from your home right now”.
-Some of the things on those lists – broken items, expired medication.
+Lists like “100 things you can declutter from your home right now”.
+Some of the things on those lists include broken items and expired medication.
 Seriously?
 What kind of hoarder would keep that stuff?

 Expecting this to be a quick and easy task, I took everything out of the medicine cabinet.
 Then, I was very surprised at what I found.